 This means you have not yet registered and are only viewing the public program.
 Registration is open throughout the entire conference.
 Please register to access the program.

 Registration will be free for all participants.

 We are using Oxford Abstracts to host our program and Zoom Webinar for the live sessions.
-You can view a walkthrough of our conference software here.
+There will be a poster gallery, chat features, and live networking.

 Our virtual software has limited capacity so we will not be able to accommodate.
 However, we will live stream our plenary sessions on the SDSN YouTube page.

 This year we are hosting 10 different sessions across 2 days, each with 1 plenary for the first hour, with concurrent parallel sessions for the following two hours.
 We have strived to make our program inclusive to an international audience.
-The program can be viewed online.
+The program will be able to be viewed online in August.
 You can select your local time zone at the top of the program.
 Details about the plenary sessions will be added as they are confirmed.